ryokbys/nap/doc/fp.rst

 - Check that the minimum loss function value is sufficiently small (below 0.01 per target would be good enough).

-How to visualize the distribution of each parameters
+Visualize the distribution of each parameters
 ---------------------------------------------------------

 You can plot the parameter values of all the individuals using the data in ``out.cs.individuals`` as,